 This cake.
 Oh my goodness!
-This homemade cake recipe is all the good things of Swedish baking, butter, spice, fruit, and not too sweet.
+This homemade cake recipe is all the good things of Swedish baking, butter, spice, fresh pears, and not too sweet.
 Swedish baking lends itself to the savory side more than the sweet side.
 And this cake does that perfectly.
-This Swedish Almond and Pear Cake recipe is made in much the same way you make an upside down pineapple cake.
+This is an Upside-down Pear Cake recipe is made in much the same way you make an upside down pineapple cake.
 But better.
 Oh, so much better.

 I use Bosch pears for this cake because I like the texture and firmness they have when they are baked and they have just the right note of sweetness.
 Any pears will do just fine, though.
 Use your favorite.

 Truly, make an extra batch of the caramelized pears to snack on.
 If you don’t, you’ll end up eating all of the ones you need for your cake.